 Since programmatic video advertising relies heavily on consumer data, marketers must ensure that they have up-to-date and relevant information about the behavior of their target audience.
 This refers to purchase behavior related to their specific product and their media consumption habits, such as preferred content, narrative style, and chosen viewing platforms.

-Digital Marketing has been steadily gaining ground as marketers realize the higher value brands can get from online ads than traditional media channels.
+Digital Marketing has been steadily gaining ground as marketers realize that higher value brands can get from online ads than traditional media channels.
 Allocation of resources is leaning more towards digital, already accounting for almost 65% of all ad spend in 2021.
 This is higher by 4% compared to the previous year and nearly 6% versus 2019.

 One major factor that drives this growth is the e-commerce boom that occurred in the past 24 months as consumers avoided spending time outside their homes due to the pandemic.
 Another reason is that digital advertising has a lower entry cost than traditional advertising, allowing smaller businesses and retailers to run ad campaigns within their means.